spabinger/BioinformaticsAndGenomeAnalyses2018/day3/README.md

 	- How many variants were found?
 	- On which chromosomes did you identify variants?
 	- What types of variants did you find?
+	- Open the VCF and BAM file in IGV.
 	- What would be your next steps?